paulallies/expressjsintro/README.md

 ```

-Now when we run the application and browse to http://localhost:3000/movie/create we see the following
+###Creating a Movie

+Select the Create New link.
+Enter some details about a movie and then click the Create button.

 <img src="https://raw.github.com/paulallies/expressjsintro/master/tutorial/moviecreate.png" />